ibudisteanu/SkyHub-Backend-Node.js/docs/Database.md

 |------------------|:--------:|:--------------------:|:----------------------:|
 | 1                |  Top1553 | New IDEs for Node.js |          22.1          |
 | 2                |  Top102  |    C++ is Awesome    |          13.2          |

+### Keeping the POPULARITY TABLE

+Each time, there is an event (Vote, Comment) that **MAY CHANGE the POPULARITY COEFFICIENT**, a function will be triggered that will recalculate the POPULARITY Coefficient and Update all the POPULARITY TABLES that contains that element.
+So for this, we will get and update all the POPULARITY tables for each MATERIALIZED PARENT thus **updating the new position of the Topic based on its popularity in  its materialized grand-parents & parent**.

+### How to Read the popularity and show the most popular topics

+1. O(1) Read the POPULARITY TABLE for parent = NULL (Frontend), it will return `Top1333, Top1553, Top 102`, where N = the number of returned results
+2. O(1) * N, read each topic returned from (1) and render it to the frontpage